RayBB/openlibrary-docs/Getting-Started-for-Volunteers.md

 Are you a researcher or developer looking to use Open Library data or APIs in your research experiment?
 [Open Library's APIs and Data Dumps](https://openlibrary.org/developers/api) is a great place to start!

+You might also consider trying the [openlibrary-client](github.com/internetarchive/openlibrary-client) python tool which provides convenience methods for downloading book, author, list, and subject data.